 Short stories by Mark Van Doren

 Born June 13, 1894, Mark Van Doren was the son of a doctor and grew up in Illinois.
-He was a poet, novelist, and critic, and worked at The Nation from 1924–1928 and from 1935–1938.
-In 1940, Van Doren’s Collected Poems 1922–1938won the Pulitzer Prize for Poetry.
-He published numerous other notable books of poetry and nonfiction, including The Last Days of Lincoln (New York: Hill & Wang, 1959), Selected Poems (Holt, 1954), Nathaniel Hawthorne (W. Sloane Associates, 1949), The Noble Voice (Holt, 1945), Shakespeare (Holt, 1939), American and British Literature since 1890 (Appleton-Century,1939), Jonathan Gentry (A. & C. Boni, 1931), Spring Thunder (Thomas Seltzer, 1924), The Poetry of John Dryden (Harcourt, Brace and Howe, 1920).
+He was a poet, novelist, and critic, and worked at The Nation _from 1924–1928 and from 1935–1938.
+In 1940, Van Doren’s _Collected Poems 1922–1938_won the Pulitzer Prize for Poetry.
+He published numerous other notable books of poetry and nonfiction, including _The Last Days of Lincoln (New York: Hill & Wang, 1959), Selected Poems (Holt, 1954), Nathaniel Hawthorne (W. Sloane Associates, 1949), The Noble Voice (Holt, 1945), Shakespeare (Holt, 1939), American and British Literature since 1890 (Appleton-Century,1939), Jonathan Gentry (A. & C. Boni, 1931), Spring Thunder (Thomas Seltzer, 1924), The Poetry of John Dryden (Harcourt, Brace and Howe, 1920).
 He was a member of the Society for the Prevention of World War III and a celebrated teacher at Columbia.
 Van Doren died in Torrington, Connecticut, on December 10, 1972.

 Listing 3 stories.